 It’s the journey to overcome crisis and the transition between acts that creates tension and makes a story interesting.
 If your journey and transitions are led by “and then,” you need to take another crack at it.
 Each experience should progress the story through a “but” or “therefore.”
 It’s not the event, it’s where it takes us.

-When building a data narrative, it’s not about the data—it’s about where it will take you.
+When building a data narrative, it’s not the data—it’s where it will take you.
 For a data story, your narrative can look like this:

 When we share content that honours this structure, it makes our story that much more meaningful and memorable.
 And if you’re sharing information to benefit a business, being meaningful and memorable is everything.